scalapb/ScalaPB/docs/src/main/markdown/sbt-settings.md

 **`retainSourceCodeInfo`**: Retain source code information (locations, comments) provided by protoc in the descriptors.
 Use the `location` accessor to get that information from a descriptor.

+**`oneofsAfterFieldsInConstructor`**: When set to `true`, brings back the deprecated behavior for constructor parameters order: up to ScalaPB 0.9.1, oneof fields appeared last in the constructor parameters list for generated messages, no matter where they were declared in the proto file.
+This flag was introduced to provide a smoother transition for clients that rely on the legacy order.